aaronshaf/x-flex/README.md

 ### Heads up

-1. Requires explicit `height` property
+1. If container has flexed children, it requires explicit `height` property.

 ## Further reading